nijinger/learngit/readme.txt

-git is a free software under the GPL git has a mutable index called stage git tracks changes of files creating a branch is quick AND simple
+git is a free software under the GPL git has a mutable index called stage git tracks changes of files creating a branch is quick & simple

-creating a new branch is quick & simple

 learn how to use branch